Pre-purchase Building and Pest inspection in units and apartments

 Furthermore, units generally lack areas such as roof voids.

-Do I need a timber pest inspection or just building inspection in an apartment / unit?
+Do I need a timber pest inspection or just a building inspection in an apartment / unit?

 It is recommended that you get both a building and pest inspection when purchasing a unit or apartment.
 Whilst the report only investigates the unit that you are purchasing, the purchaser will be liable to fix damage by termites in their unit if it is discovered there has been an infestation.
 This could potentially cost tens of thousands.